Tuesday, February 15, 2011

 There always seems to be a lot of Chickenhawks in nearly every country.
 I guess there always has been, throughout history.
 Are there any Chickenhawks in the Bible?
 I should look.
 There is certainly a lot of other practical information in that book about human nature.

-God knows there're enough Chickenhawks in the United States.
+God knows there's enough Chickenhawks in the United States.
 There's a popular one on the radio, who always seems to avoid answering if he really skipped out on military service during Vietnam because of a cyst on his heinie.
-Or was it because he hurt his knee playing football in high school?
+Or was it because he he hurt his knee playing football in high school?
 Personally, I'd rather say I hurt my knee rather than I had something wrong with my butt.

 I suppose having a nice, peaceful life isn't good enough for Chickenhawks.
 Well, actually it is.
 They want peace for themselves.
 They just don't want it for other people, on the other side of the world.
 They want the vicarious thrill of war, while they sit like Pug-like inert lumps safely watching the TV.